Skip to content

 Creating a Slab House / Birdhouse

 Keep everyone in your home entertained with Mighty Mud’s Slab House / Birdhouse Project!
-This is for all ages, kids and adults.
+This is for all ages, kids and adults and everyone in-between.
 Click the link below to purchase and reserve your box!
-Slab house / Birdhouse pick up and drop off Hours: 11-3 Mon-Sat

 Update 04/02/2020